2.1.5 Deciding to accept or refuse an application

 The Registrar is not required to conduct any inquiries or investigations when deciding whether an application complies with sections 24, 25, 25A and 27 of the CSA Act.
 The Registrar can act on the basis of the application and any documents which accompanied it (CSA Act section 29(1)).
 However, the Registrar is not prevented from seeking further information or evidence.

 The Registrar will refuse an application if the residency requirements are not satisfied (CSA Act section 29A) or if the Registrar is not satisfied that a person named in the application as a parent of the child is a parent of the child (CSA Act section 29(2)).
-See 2.1.3 for information about when the Registrar may be satisfied that a person is a parent.
+See 2.1.3 for information about when the Registrar may be satisfied a person is a parent.

 If an application is refused, the Registrar will notify the parties, explaining why the application was refused (CSA Act section 33).
 See 2.1.6 for information about the notice of the decision.